How to Hire a Magician for Your Fair or Festival

 3. A Show Built for Mixed Audiences

-The best fair magic shows combine several elements in one production:
+The best fair magic shows combine several elements into one production:

-Large stage illusions — the signature visual moments that stop foot traffic
+Large stage illusions — the visual moments that stop foot traffic cold

 Live animals — universally loved by families and young children